mitmath/computational-thinking/README.md

 # 18.S191: Introduction to computational thinking for real-world problems

-<p align="center"><a href="https://github.com/mitmath/18S191/blob/master/course-materials.md"> <b>Go to Lectures and Problem Sets</b> :balloon:</a></p>
+<p align="center"><a href="http://mitmath.github.io/18S191/Fall20"> <b>Go to course website</b> :balloon:</a></p>

-## Fall 2020 (9 Units)
+<p align="center"><a href="https://github.com/mitmath/18S191/blob/master/course-materials.md">  :balloon:<b>Overview of course materials</b></a></p>

-Welcome to the new MIT course 18.S191!
+Welcome to the new **18.S191** course!

-This is an introductory course on Computational Thinking, using the modern [Julia programming language](http://www.julialang.org), to approach real-world problems in the following areas via data analysis and computational and mathematical modeling.
-In this class you will learn applications, computer science, software, algorithms, and mathematics as an integrated whole.
+\blurb{This is an introductory course on Computational Thinking.
+We use the [Julia programming language](http://www.julialang.org) to approach real-world problems in varied areas applying data analysis and computational and mathematical modeling.
+In this class you will learn computer science, software, algorithms, applications, and mathematics as an integrated whole.}

+Topics include:

 - Image analysis
 - Particle dynamics and ray tracing
 - Epidemic propagation
 - Climate modeling

-### Course Materials
-Course materials will be posted [here](course-materials.md).

-Julia learning materials may be found [here](http://www.julialang.org/learning)

 <!--